 2011 COLORADO SCIENCE AND ENGINEERING FAIR TOP AWARDS

-The top Senior Division individual project exhibitor of the 56th Colorado Science and Engineering Fair and winner of an all-expense paid trip to compete in the Intel International Science and Engineering Fair was Sara Volz, Cheyenne Mountain High School in Colorado Springs, grade 10, for the project Enhancing Algae Biofuels Phase II: Stress Analysis of ACCase, an Enzymatic Factor of Lipid Production.
-Second place for best individual project, and also a winner of an all-expense paid trip to compete at the Intel ISEF was John Parish IV, Home School in Colorado Springs, grade 11, for the project On the Verge of Where It Wasn't: A Multi-Model Approach to Estimation and Tracking Using Extended Kalman Filtering and Intelligent Selection of Integrated Models.
+The top two individual Senior Division project exhibitors won an all-expense paid trip to compete in the Intel International Science and Engineering Fair in Los Angeles, CA May 8 - 13, 2011.
+First place went to Sara Volz, Cheyenne Mountain High School in Colorado Springs, grade 10, for the project Enhancing Algae Biofuels Phase II: Stress Analysis of ACCase, an Enzymatic Factor of Lipid Production.
+Second place went to John Parish IV, home schooled in Colorado Springs, grade 11, for the project On the Verge of Where It Wasn't: A Multi-Model Approach to Estimation and Tracking Using Extended Kalman Filtering and Intelligent Selection of Integrated Models.
+The first place Senior Division team project was Dylon Merrell and Charley Adams, Meeker High School in Meeker, grade 12, for the project Quantum Entanglement.
 Awarded third place for best individual project and winner of an all-expense paid trip to observe at the Intel ISEF was Kerry Betz, Fairview High School in Boulder, grade 12, for the project Constructing a Novel Cage Molecule for Use in a Dye-Sensitized Solar Cell.
-The first place Senior Division team project and winner of an all-expense paid trip to compete in the Intel ISEF was Dylon Merrell and Charley Adams, Meeker High School in Meeker, grade 12, for the project Quantum Entanglement.

-The winner of the Ralph F. Desch Memorial Technical Writing Award was Boyu Wang, Yichen Liu & Stephan Liu from Lakewood High School in Lakewood, grade 11, for the project Self-Sustained Desalination in Combination with Wastewater Treatment.
+The winners of the Ralph F. Desch Memorial Technical Writing Award were Boyu Wang, Yichen Liu & Stephan Liu from Lakewood High School in Lakewood, grade 11, for the project Self-Sustained Desalination in Combination with Wastewater Treatment.

 The winner of the Senior Division Student Choice Award was Andrew Bartolo, Swink High School in Swink, grade 11, for the project Variable Voltages: An Experiment on the Viability of Overclocking.
 The Junior Division Student Choice winner was Johann Kailey-Steiner, Grant Bacon Middle School in Denver, grade 6, for the project Rocket Design: How Changing Rocket Features Affects the Height of a Rocket's Flight.